dappforce/subsocial-js/packages/utils/src/socialRemark/README.md

 }

 /**
- * Create SocialRemark instance for further usage by calling instance methods.
+ * Creates a SocialRemark instance for further usage by calling the instance methods.
  */
 const socialRemarkInstance: SocialRemark = new SocialRemark().fromSource(
   remarkSource
 )

 /**
- * Get compiled string remark message for sending to blockchain */ const socialRemarkMessageStr: string = socialRemarkInstance.toMessage()
+ * Gets a compiled string remark message for sending to the blockchain.
+ */
+const socialRemarkMessageStr: string = socialRemarkInstance.toMessage()

 /**
- * Parse string social remark message and create SocialRemark instance.
+ * Parses the string social remark message and create a SocialRemark instance.
  */
 const socialRemarkParsed: SocialRemark = new SocialRemark().fromMessage(
   socialRemarkMessageStr
 )

 /**
- * Check if remark message is valid SocialRemarl message.
+ * Checks if a remark message is a valid SocialRemark message.
  */
-if (!remark.isValidMessage) throw new Error('SocialRemar message is not valid.')
+if (!remark.isValidMessage) throw new Error('SocialRemark message is not valid.')
 ```